sgovind158/restroworks/backend/README.md

 # Restroworks Backend

 This is the **PayloadCMS backend** for the Restroworks project.
-It provides a flexible, headless CMS for managing restaurant content, users, and media, powered by MongoDB.
+It manages localization for home and contact page data, as well as user contact requests, powered by MongoDB.

 ---